 Finding out the hidden parameters, patterns, and attributes that lead to a cricket match’s outcome helps the stakeholders notice game insights that are otherwise hidden in numbers and statistics.
 This is a fascinating field with a plethora of opportunities.

-An increasing number of sports analytics practitioners combine Python and R to make sense of numbers in their jobs.
-Are you also a cricket fan, and does analytics interest you?
+An increasing number of cricket analytics practitioners combine Python and R to make sense of numbers in their jobs.
+Are you also a cricket fan, and does cricket analytics interest you?

 – Neha Shetty